-Two central assumptions of the SDS hypothesis were that the distribution of status among individuals is normal within most populations, and that individuals always play the strategy that maximizes their fitness within the population given the particular local conditions of relative status.
+Two central assumptions of the SDS hypothesis were that the distribution of status among individuals is normal within most populations, and that individuals always play the strategy that maximizes their fitness in the population given the particular local conditions of relative status.
 In this sense, the SDS model was conceptually linked to Dawkins' (1980) hypothesis that if sexual selection favored the most combative, showy, and vigorous males, then males unable to compete in this arena might adopt alternative sets of behaviors or morphologies that would still allow them to mate.
+These inferior males might be less successful than the dominant males in the population, but they would still do better than if they had secured no mates at all.
+That is, they could "make the best of a bad job," and still persist in the population.
+Following the form of game theory models, Dawkins (1980) proposed that if all males possessed such flexibility, that is, if this form of plasticity were fixed in the population, there would be no need for the fitness of alternative variants of male mating behavior to be equal among all male phenotypes.
+Gross (1996) took this notion a step further to state that when all males are genetically identical, fitness differences among them of any kind would be of no evolutionary consequence.